Tell That to the Marines

-"Tell that to the Marines" is a 1918 song, written during World War I. Jean Schwartz and Al Jolson composed the music; Harold Atteridge wrote the lyrics.
+"Tell that to the Marines" is a 1918 novelty song, written during World War I. Jean Schwartz and Al Jolson composed the music; Harold Atteridge wrote the lyrics.
 Al Jolson performed an early version of the song.
 Based on sales estimates, it reached number two on the Top 100 US songs of its time.

 The lyrics reference the catchphrase, Tell It to the Marines, and they address Kaiser Wilhelm directly.